sbseltzer/love-bone/README.md

 transformer = actor:GetTransformer();
 transformer:Register("walk", myWalkAnim);
 ...
-fistpump = transformer:GetTransform("walk");
+myWalkAnim = transformer:GetTransform("walk");
 ```

-The bone mask allows you to tell the transformer the specific set of bones that the transformation should affect.
+The `boneMask` allows you to tell the transformer the specific set of bones that the transformation should affect.

 For instance: